btzy/lieuzhenghong.com/explorations/pair_work/pair_work.md

 ## Conclusion

-I've found pair working extremely effective: primarily as a commitment device but also with the (significant) side benefits of being able to unblock yourself quicker and having knowledge automatically shared amongst collaborators.
+So far, I've found pair working extremely effective: primarily as a commitment device but also with the (significant) side benefits of being able to unblock yourself quicker and having knowledge automatically shared amongst collaborators.